sidalok1/fpga-utils/README.md

 # fpga-utils
-Various header files and modules for fpga projects
+Various modules for fpga projects

+Some modules are designed around specific hardware, and as such are placed in their own directory.